Aatlantise/transformers/README.md

 ## Training and in-distribution evaluation

 We provide two tasks: natural language inference (NLI) and question answering (QA).
 We use the [MultiNLI](https://github.com/nyu-mll/multiNLI) and the [BoolQ](https://github.com/google-research-datasets/boolean-questions) datasets for training and in-distribution evaluation, respectively.
-The datasets, cached and tsv, can be found in `/examples/[task-name]/[task-name]_data`.
+The dataset for BoolQ, cached and tsv, can be found in `/examples/boolq/boolq_data`, while the MNLI dataset must be downloaded using `curl https://dl.fbaipublicfiles.com/glue/data/WNLI.zip -o MNLI.zip`, then unzipped.

 ## Out-of-distribution evaluation